 Here are tips on choosing the right clothes for maximum comfort on your excursion:

-You might get away with wearing your old worn t-shirt for a short hike in mild weather but after a few hours of sweating you will regret it.
+You might get away with wearing your old worn t-shirt for a short hike in mild weather but after a few hours of sweating, you will regret it.
 Opt for synthetic materials specifically made to wick away moisture or wool.
-Wool blend may also be appropriate.
+The wool blend may also be appropriate.
 Merino wool is particularly nice as a base layer in winter.

-A fleece is still a good idea in case it gets cold and everyone should have rain protection of some sort.
-An emergency poncho is better than nothing but with well-made simple rain jacket being so compressible, you really should take one with you.
+Fleece is still a good idea in case it gets cold and everyone should have rain protection of some sort.
+An emergency poncho is better than nothing but with a well-made simple rain jacket being so compressible, you really should take one with you.

 When layering, just keep in mind that you can always take layers off if you get too warm.
 It’s better to be prepared for cold rain than be hours from your car shivering and wet.